How can you help the voluntary Museum of Childhood Ireland?

 Wherever you are in the world do please get in touch with us: info@museumofchildhood.ie

-Our wonderful Intern in 2020, Hilary Hei Wei Kwan had this to say about her experience:
+Our wonderful Intern colleague in 2020, Hilary Hei Wei Kwan had this to say about her experience:

-Hilary Kwan, a recent Bachelor of Arts (History & Anthropology) graduate from the University of Melbourne, Australia, completed a virtual internship placement at the Museum of Childhood Ireland during winter 2020.
+Hilary Kwan, a recent Bachelor of Arts (History & Anthropology) graduate from the University of Melbourne, Australia, completed an internship placement at the Museum of Childhood Ireland in 2020

 Reflection from her Internship experience

-I applied for the internship program because as a recent history and anthropology graduate with interests in museum work, I hope to gain more practical skills within the sector.
+I applied for the internship program because as a recent history and anthropology graduate with interests in museum work, I hoped to gain more practical skills within the sector.
 My dream job is definitely in a space similar to the Museum of Childhood Ireland.
-I have always hoped to work in the museum with a focus on social history.
-This internship placement was the perfect opportunity for me to experience the different management duties in the museum before committing myself to the post-graduate museum course.
-It was also my pleasure to work here as the childhood experience throughout history is a topic that is also very close to my heart.
+I have always hoped to work in a museum with a focus on social history.
+This internship placement was the perfect opportunity for me to experience different aspects of and management duties in the museum before committing myself to my post-graduate museum course.
+It was also my pleasure to work here as the childhood experience throughout history and i contemporary times is a topic that is also very close to my heart.

 What are the main projects you worked on?

 My main projects were analysing the museum’s social media channels and improving strategic marketing plans for the museum.
 Another main project for me was to re-organise the museum fundraising strategic plan and to research for future fundraising ideas.
-I also got to work on managing and editing the website content and layout.
+I also got to work on managing and editing the website content and layout, attending meetings and working on events and remotely on research projects.

 How did you find working remotely on the projects?

-Working remotely sounds complicated, but I was able to maintain good communication with my supervisor.
+Working remotely sounds complicated, but I was able to maintain good communication with my supervisor, who was always very supportive and helpful.
 A pro for working remotely is the flexibility in time when working on independent tasks.
 I had adequate time to complete research and writing tasks at my own pace.

 Do you receive adequate mentoring?